AbdulHadiRadi/-Registration-Management-System./README.md

-# -Registration-Management-System.
+# Land-Registration-Management-System.
-Property/Land Registration Management System.
+Developing a Land Registration Management System for land owners based on requirements which were gathered from Key Stakeholders.